 Professional track candidates find their own sources of funding.
 This route is for people who wish to continue their employment whilst also undertaking PhD research, and keep the flexibility to study in a low-residency mode once the first year of coursework is complete.

 Teaching fellowships cover tuition, individual health insurance, and provide an annual stipend of $22,500 ($11,250 per semester).
 Teaching fellows co-teach one course per semester, from semesters 2–7.
 All teaching fellows must be in residence at CMU for the duration of the program.

 Applicants who are accepted into the program, but do not receive an offer of a teaching fellowship, are required to pay the following fees, totalling approximately $69,150 over 4-years:

 - Year 1: $45,700 (2024/2025)

 University fees (annual estimate)

-Note: All candidates requiring health insurance, whether on a teaching fellowship or self-funded, are responsible for their own health insurance at approximately $2,000 per year.
+Note: Professional track candidates are responsible for their own individual health insurance at approximately $3,045 per year.

 Information on how to apply and what you'll need to include with your application can be found HERE.

 Please feel free to email us with any questions.
 You can also check out our FAQs page.
 As this is a relatively new program, insufficient data exists to provide helpful transparency statistics.
 This will be shared as it becomes available.